knthompson26/Childhood-social-isolation-trajectories_GMM/README.md

 **Trajectory_models (Mplus):** *(will be uploaded in a txt file once complete)*

+1. LATENT GROWTH MODELS (LGCM):
+ - Linear, log linear, quadratic and log quadratic growth models

+2. LATENT CLASS GROWTH ANALYSIS (LCGA):
+ - Linear models of 2-6 classes, includes clustering

-1. GROWTH MIXTURE MODEL:
+1. GROWTH MIXTURE MODELS (GMM):
- - Mplus code for linear models of 2-6 classes
+ - Linear models of 2-6 classes, includes clustering
  - OPTSEED checks on 3 and 4 class models
- - 5 and 6 class models fixed to zero
+ - 5 and 6 class models with slope fixed to zero

-2. LATENT CLASS GROWTH ANALYSIS:
- - Mplus code for linear models
+ - Quadratic models for 2-6 classes: 4-6 class models with slope fixed to zero

-3. LATENT GROWTH MODEL:
- - Mplus code for linear, log linear, quadratic and log quadratic growth models

 **Antecedent_and_outcome_analysis (R):**

+Preprocessing:

 1. preprocessing_isolation_trajectories.Rmd
- - Script to clean, rename, and prepare variables for subsequent analysis
+ - Cleans, renames, and prepares variables for subsequent analysis

-2. descriptives_of_isolation.Rmd
+Descriptives:

+1. preliminary_desriptives_of_social_isolation.Rmd
- - Script to provide sample descriptives
+ - provides simple sample descriptives

-3. trajectory_statistics_and_figures_FULL.Rmd
+2. trajectory_descriptives_THREE_CLASS.Rmd
+ - gives decriptives for class specific variables

+Trajectory_analysis:

+1. trajectory_statistics_and_figures_GMM_&_LGCM.Rmd
- - Script which imports Mplus data and creates tables and figures of growht models and GMM results
+ - Imports Mplus data and creates tables and figures for linear/log-linear LGCM and Linear GMM results for 2-6 classes

-4. regression_variable_prepararation_THREE_traj.Rmd
- - Edits to variables to be used in subsequent regression analyses
- - *This is likely to be combined with the preprocessing script once all variable edits have been decided

-5. regressions_isolation_THREE_trajectories.Rmd - Need to RENAME
+2. trajectory_statistics_and_figures_GMM_QUADRATIC.Rmd
+ - Imports Mplus data and creates tables and figures for Quadratic GMM for 2-6 classes

+3. trajectory_statistics_and_figures_LCGA.Rmd
+ - Imports Mplus data and creates tables and figures for Linear LCGA for 2-6 classes

+Antecedent_outcome_analysis:

+1. antecedent_isolation_THREE_trajectories.Rmd
- - Script containing all antecedent regressions with output statistics and graphs
+ - Antecedent multinomial regressions in R with output and graphs - not including clustering for twin sample

+2. antecedent_multinomial_regression.do
+ - STATA do file containing antecedent regressions with clustering

+3. stata_antecedent_isolation_THREE_trajectories.Rmd
+ - R script adapting output from STATA into tables and graphs

-6. outcomes_isolation_THREE_trajectories.Rmd
+4. outcomes_isolation_THREE_trajectories.Rmd
- - Script containing all outcome regressions with output and graphs
+ - Outcome linear and logistic regressions with output and graphs - with clustering